Henry Elliot

 Sir Henry George Elliot GCB KCMG PC (30 June 1817 – 30 March 1907) was a British diplomat.
 He was the second son of Gilbert Elliot-Murray-Kynynmound, 2nd Earl of Minto.
 He was most noted for his period as ambassador at Constantinople, and his participation in the 1876-77 Constantinople Conference.
 Elliot took a pro-Turkish line despite the ‘Bulgarian atrocities’.
 He argued in a dispatch he made on 4 September 1876 "that British interests in preventing change in the Turkish empire were 'not affected by the question whether it was 10,000 or 20,000 persons who perished in the suppression'.
 As a result of the unpopularity in Britain of his pragmatism in the face of atrocities he was relocated to Vienna in 1877.
 He died at home (Ardington House near Wantage) in 1907.

 Education

 Elliot was educated at Eton College and then Trinity College, Cambridge.
 He did not take a degree.

 Early employment

 Elliot's first proper employment was to work as the aide-de-camp and private secretary to Sir John Franklin in Tasmania.
 He worked there from 1836 to 1839.
 In 1840 he worked at the Foreign Office as a précis writer for Lord Palmerston at the Foreign Office.

 Diplomatic service

 In 1841 Elliot entered the diplomatic service.
 His first posting was as an attaché at St Petersburg.
 This was followed first, in 1848 by a position as a secretary to the legation at The Hague then in 1853 to Vienna and then in 1858 he was appointed Minister at Copenhagen.

 Italy

 In 1859 he was appointed Minister in Naples.
-This was followed in 1863 by an appointed as Minister to the King of Italy.
+This was followed in 1863 by an appointment as Minister to the King of Italy.
 This lasted till 1867.